 Mountain Lions

 The Kentucky Department of Fish and Wildlife Resources receives reports each year of mountain lions roaming the state.
-However, there have been only two confirmations: a female kitten struck by a car in Floyd County in June 1997, and an adult male mountain lion dispatched by a Kentucky Fish and Wildlife conservation officer in Bourbon County on December 15, 2014.
-DNA testing revealed the kitten had South American ancestry, leading to the conclusion that it was of captive origin.
+However, there have been only two confirmations: a female kitten struck by a car in Floyd County in June 1997 and an adult male mountain lion dispatched by a Kentucky Fish and Wildlife conservation officer in Bourbon County on December 15, 2014.
+DNA testing revealed the kitten had South American ancestry, concluding it was of captive origin.
 Kentucky Fish and Wildlife biologists rely on physical, verifiable evidence to assess mountain lion sightings in the state.

 Collared Mountain Lion standing over a kill on a hill